Auroville - A to Z

 Students interested in work as part of their studies can contact <email@example.com>.

-There are regular film shows, plus occasional theatre, music, dance and choir performances, exhibitions, powerpoint presentations, lectures, etc. Announcements appear in the weekly News & Notes, on Auronet, and on notice boards around the township.
+There are regular film shows, plus occasional theatre, music, dance and choir performances, exhibitions, powerpoint presentations, lectures, etc. Announcements appear in the weekly News & Notes, on Auronet, and on notice boards around the township, especially the Solar Kitchen.

 Auroville is strongly oriented towards environmental protection and sustainable development.
 All development plans are scrutinized from the viewpoint of environmental impact, and waste disposal in particular is carefully monitored.
 See also “Waste treatment / sewage / recycling”.